talkjs/country-flag-emoji-polyfill/README.md

 Chromium, however, apparently [does not plan to support country flags on Windows](https://bugs.chromium.org/p/chromium/issues/detail?id=1209677#c5), except if Windows itself adds it.
 This means that Chromium-based browsers such as Chrome, Edge and Brave won't likely support it soon either.
 That's a huge chunk of browser users, who will complain that other people's nice flag emojis look to them like "ᴄʜ" and not like a picture.

-Until either Microsoft or Google recognize how ridiculous this is, you're stick with this polyfill.
+Until either Microsoft or Google recognize how ridiculous this is, you're stuck with this polyfill.

 ### How it works